maggie-lw/portfolio-groceries/README.md

 - I realised I forgot to create a bigger umbrella folder called 'src'...
 - I conceptualised the component tree within my head before I started.
 Things got a little messy in the process with the nested props.
 I would want to include drawing a component tree diagram before I start my future projects.
+- Code can be cleaner and reduced.
+EG: Creating a custom hook for http requests on list and content management.
+- Incorporate server-side rendering for Dashboard to improve performance; and static generation for index pages.
 - I still need to familiarise myself more with CSS.

 ##